DMAIL-Workshop/DMAIL2025/cfp.md

 <br/> -->
 **Proceedings:**
 - <div style="text-align: justify"> All submissions will be triple-blind reviewed by the Program Committee based on technical quality, relevance to the scope of the workshop, originality, significance, and clarity.
-Manuscripts must be submitted electronically through EasyChair: <a href="https://easychair.org/conferences?conf=dmail2025">https://easychair.org/conferences?conf=dmail2025</a>.</div>
+Manuscripts must be submitted electronically through Cyberchair: https://wi-lab.com/cyberchair/2025/icdm25/scripts/submit.php?subarea=S16

 <!--
 - Submissions must be original work and should not be under submission to other venues at the time of review.